darris-james-martin/Java-Julia-Interpreter/README.md

  Concepts of Programming Languages Class to make a Julia Interpreter for Java

 ### Details About Application
-This was a group project shared between myself and Robert Hannah.
+This was a group project shared between myself and Robert Hannah where we were asked to create a functional interpreter using Java to interpret the minimal form of Julia.

-The students were asked to create a functional interpreter using one of three programming languages.
-The programming language will interpret the minimal form of Julia.
-The project was divided into three parts.
+#### The project was divided into three parts:
 The first assignment was to create a Lexical Analyzer.
 The output of this assignment will show the interpreter will properly be able to scan a source code and place the Lexemes into Tokens.

-The second assignment was to create a Parser.
-The Parser will import the output of the Lexical Analyzer and provide a list of Statements that prove that the parser is interpreting the source code in the grammar associated with this minimal form of Julia.
+The second assignment was to create a Parser that will import the output of the Lexical Analyzer and provide a list of statements that prove that the Parser is interpreting the source code in the grammar associated with this basic form of Julia.

-The third and final assignment is to create the Interpreter.
-This will take the input that is now stored in the Parser and execute each to output the solution.
-The interpreter should be the easiest part of the project since all the heavy lifting was done by the Parser.
+The third and final assignment was to create the Interpreter.
+This will capture the input stored in the Parser and execute each to output the solution.
+Because of all the extra work Robert and I put into the couplings, the interpreter became the easiest part of the project to implement.

-The challenging part of this project is that it changed a lot during production.
-Every week the professor would change something about the specs, and after a few weeks of us having to completely revise our code Robert and I spent a few hours in the lab creating a foolproof design that would be very modular.
-We did this by using couplings.
+The challenging part of this project was that it changed constantly during production.
+Every week the professor would revise the specs, and after weeks of completely revising our code, Robert and I spent an evening in the lab creating a foolproof design using couplings that would be vastly modular.

-A coupling is an object that will take the Tokens and place them in containers, so they are held together.
-When the source code is something like “x=7”, the Parser will create an Int IdentifierObject which inherits from IdentifierCoupling.
+A coupling is an object that will take the Tokens and place them in containers, so that they are held together.
+For example, when the source code is “x=7”, the Parser will create an Int IdentifierObject which inherits from IdentifierCoupling.
 This class keeps the identifier x and the integer 7, so it is ready to execute.
 From the coupling class we can call getParsedGrammar() and this will output a string of the grammar of what this specific coupling is doing.
-We can also call executeStatement() and this will execute this coupling, but we don’t call this until we have placed all the couplings into statements.
+We can also call executeStatement() and this will execute this coupling, but this will not get called until all couplings have been placed into statements.

  ![image](https://user-images.githubusercontent.com/93277335/148869056-260bf398-2fa4-488b-ac61-d622f1d90248.png)

-This is an example of the breakdown of coupling steps, wrapper, operation, and statements.
+<i>This is an example of the breakdown of coupling steps, wrapper, operation, and statements.</i>

-For each coupling the professor wanted us to output a document with the token and lexime.
-She also wanted us to print to screen the grammar.
+For each coupling, the professors requirements were to output a document with the token and lexime. and to print to screen the grammar.
 In each coupling we had:

 **getValue**() – returns the value of what the coupling was supposed to do